These boiled potatoes are buttery and delicious! Here’s how to boil potatoes with the best creamy texture and salty, herby flavor.

 • Test whether the potato is cooked by pricking it with a fork to see if it is tender.

 How to boil your spuds so they’re perfectly tender?
-There are only a few pointers.
-Here’s what to do:
+Here’s what to do (or jump to the recipe):

 • Start a large pot of salted water to a boil.
 Use 1 tablespoon kosher salt.
-It’s easiest to boil the water first, then add the potatoes (versus starting with them both in the pot).
+It’s easiest to boil the water first, then add the potatoes (instead of starting with potatoes and water in the pot).

 • Add the potatoes and boil 15 to 20 minutes.
 Gently add them to avoid splashes of hot water!
 Test if they are tender by piercing with a fork.